NomicFoundation/hardhat/docs/tutorial/7-deploy/README.md

 };
 ```

 We are using Infura as the Ethereum node endpoint, but any remote endpoint would work.
-If you haven’t done this ever, grab an API key from Infura.